makauj/auxilia.github.io/_posts/2020-07-10-emailing-with-spark.md

 The flexible notification features enable you to decide how to get your email notifications and whether their contents are shown in the lock screen, going a long way in helping you know when those butt clenching emails from your boss get into your inbox.

+## Email Templates
-**Email Templates**: Spark offers templates for quickly composing repetitive emails.
+Spark offers templates for quickly composing repetitive emails.
 Other than composing the body text of the template, you can also:

 - Name the template.
 - Add a subject.
 - Add an attachment.

+## Security
-**Security**: Spark offers the following 3 security features:
+Spark offers the following 3 security features:

 - You can choose to enable/disable loading of photos embedded in emails.
 - Protected notification actions.
 - Passkey lock to prevent unauthorised access to the app and your emails.

+## What’s New?
-**What’s New?**: This page gives you an overview of the latest features added to Spark.
+This page gives you an overview of the latest features added to Spark.

 {% include media.html file="spark/security_and_whats_new.jpeg" caption="Left: Email security settings.
 Right: What's New info screen."%}